We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Staphylococcus, found in animal products, such as cream, eggs, and milk

-Salmonella and norovirus are responsible for the most hospitalizations for food poisoning, but they can also be caused by the following:
+Salmonella and norovirus are responsible for most hospitalizations for food poisoning.
+But hospitalizations for food poisoning can also be caused by the following:

 Undercooked meat and improperly handled produce are common culprits in food poisoning.
 Wash your hands, utensils, and plates between raw and cooked stages.

 Call the Poison Help Line at 800-222-1222 if you experience severe symptoms.
 They track cases to help prevent outbreaks and can help determine if you should go to the hospital.